Neil Donahue

 Neil McPherson Donahue is an American atmospheric chemist.
-He is the Thomas Lord Professor of Chemical Engineering, Chemistry, Engineering and Public Policy at Carnegie Mellon University and directs the school's Steinbrenner Institute for Environmental Education and Research.
+He is the Thomas Lord Professor of Chemical Engineering, Chemistry, Engineering and Public Policy at Carnegie Mellon University and since 2013 has directed the school's Steinbrenner Institute for Environmental Education and Research.
+His research has focused on the origin and transformations of very small organic particles, which play a critical role in climate change and human health.
 He is a highly cited researcher.

 Early life and education

 Donahue is from Pittsburgh, Pennsylvania.
 His father, Thomas Michael Donahue, was a prominent space scientist who taught at the University of Pittsburgh and later the University of Michigan.

-Donahue attended Brown University, where he received a Bachelor of Science degree in physics in 1985.
+Donahue attended Brown University, where he received a Bachelor of Arts degree in physics in 1985.
 At Brown, Donahue and his friends participated in environmental activism.
+He was one of five students to live in the newly-renovated 'Urban Environmental Lab', a project that investigated possibilities for more environmentally friendly living when it first opened in fall of 1983.

 Donahue attended the Massachusetts Institute of Technology for doctoral studies, graduating with a Ph.D. in meteorology in 1991.

 Career

-Donahue completed postdoctoral work at Harvard University and began teaching at Carnegie Mellon in 2000.
-In 2017, Donahue received the Gustavus John Esselen Award for Chemistry in the Public Interest from the Northeastern Section of the American Chemical Society.
+Donahue completed postdoctoral work at Harvard University as a research scientist under James G. Anderson and began teaching at Carnegie Mellon in 2000.
+In 2005, he founded the Center for Atmospheric Particle Studies, which he directed until 2013.

+In 2011, he was admitted as a fellow to the American Geophysical union, for "pioneering contributions to our understanding of atmospheric organic chemistry with emphasis on the formation of organic particulate matter."

+In 2019, Donahue was elevated to the rank of University Professor, the highest faculty standing at Carnegie Mellon.
 In 2020, Donahue was announced as the first editor-in-chief of Environmental Science: Atmospheres.